TomokoTomoki/Blargboard/README.md

  * finish implementing templates
  * improve the permission editing interfaces
- * port the 'show/hide sidebar' feature from Kuribo64? or just nuke the sidebar?
+ * port the 'show/hide sidebar' feature from Kuribo64? or just nuke the sidebar? more leaning towards the latter.
- * allow plugins to add/override templates
  * merge/split threads a la phpBB (albeit without the shitty interface)
  * support multiple password hashing methods? (for importing from other board softwares, or for those who feel SHA256 with per-user salt isn't enough) (kinda addressed via login plugins)
  * more TODO at Kuribo64 and RVLution